Xiaq1998/Studium-TUDA/WS23-24/PKI.md

 * That certifiers reliably check authenticity of entities
 * Follow certain standards and policies regarding their processes

-We can trust, that an entity is who it pretends to be & that the used keys/crypto are secure,
+We can trust, that an entity is who it pretends to be & that the used keys/crypto are secure.

 **But not,** that an entity is indeed trustworthy in its behavior, e.g., that the online shop owner actually sends out the goods you pated for — not in the scope of PKI.

 ### Direct trust